tpaschalis/tpaschalis.github.io/about.md

 ---

 Hey!
-I'm Paschalis a 25 y/o Software Engineer/Sysadmin from Greece.
+I'm Paschalis a 25 y/o Site Reliability-slash-Software Engineer from Greece.

 I'm a Physics graduate, with experience in various roles, in both academia and the industry.
-I have experimented with a wide array of modern and not-so-modern technologies, am a `vi` person, prefer to work with Python and Go, and generally try to adhere to the KISS principle. <sup><sub>most problems can be easily solved using grep/sed/awk/pipes, fight me</sub></sup>
+I have experimented with a wide array of modern and not-so-modern technologies, am a `vi` person, prefer to work with Python and Go, and generally try to adhere to the KISS principle. <sup><sub>most problems can be easily solved using grep/sed/awk/pipes, cmv</sub></sup>

 ### More Information
-If you want to find out more, there's a short version of my CV right [here](https://github.com/tpaschalis/tpaschalis.github.io/blob/master/TsiliasCVShort.pdf), or just contact me.
+If you want to find out more, there's a short version of my CV right [here](https://github.com/tpaschalis/tpaschalis.github.io/blob/master/TsiliasCVShort.pdf), or just ...

-### Contact me
+### Contact me!
 This blog doesn't feature any commenting system, so feel free to reach out on [twitter](http://twitter.com/tpaschalis_), or using the following email address
 paschalist0 at gmail